Editors Reads

 Malcolm Gladwell spent years as a journalist at The New Yorker developing the form he would make famous: the counterintuitive idea, the surprising case study, the expert whose work illuminates something unexpected about human behavior, all woven into a story that disguises how much it is persuading you.
 The Tipping Point (2000), Blink (2005), and Outliers (2008) established him as the defining voice of popular social science, and books like David and Goliath and The Bomber Mafia extended his range into history and military strategy.

 The books are genuinely seductive.
-Gladwell is one of the most gifted explainers of our time — he makes research feel alive, his anecdotes are carefully chosen for maximum illumination, and his central arguments (the tipping point of social contagion, the 10,000-hour rule in Outliers, the role of unconscious cognition in Blink) have become part of popular discourse.
+Gladwell is widely regarded as one of the most gifted explainers of our time — he makes research feel alive, his anecdotes are carefully chosen for maximum illumination, and his central arguments (the tipping point of social contagion, the 10,000-hour rule in Outliers, the role of unconscious cognition in Blink) have become part of popular discourse.
 The Undoing Project, which profiles the collaboration of Daniel Kahneman and Amos Tversky, may be his most scholarly work and reads like a genuine intellectual biography.

 The critical response to Gladwell has become more pointed over time.
 Researchers have challenged the 10,000-hour rule, the claims of Blink, and his selection and interpretation of evidence across multiple books.
 The charge is that he tells appealing stories that simplify — or misrepresent — the research they claim to be explaining.
 That charge has enough substance to require acknowledgment.
 Gladwell’s books are best read as brilliant journalism and thought-provocation rather than as summaries of settled science, and that framing does not diminish what they offer.